Angourie Rice

-Angourie Rice (/æŋˈɡaʊri/ ang-GOW-ree; born 1 January 2001) is an Australian actress.
-She began her career as a child actress, coming to attention for her roles in These Final Hours and The Nice Guys.
-She is known for her portrayal of Betty Brant in the Marvel Cinematic Universe, appearing in Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).
+Angourie Isabel Teresa Rice (/æŋˈɡaʊri/ ang-GOW-ree; born 1 January 2001) is an Australian actress.
+She began her career as a child actress, coming to attention for her roles in These Final Hours (2013) and The Nice Guys (2016).
+She played Betty Brant in the Marvel Cinematic Universe, appearing in Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).
+For her starring role in Ladies in Black (2018), she won the AACTA Award for Best Actress in a Leading Role.
+In 2024, she starred as Cady Heron in the musical film Mean Girls.

+Rice's television credits include the Black Mirror episode "Rachel, Jack and Ashley Too" (2019), the HBO miniseries Mare of Easttown (2021), and the Apple TV+ miniseries The Last Thing He Told Me (2023).

-Early life
+Early and Personal Life

-Rice was named after a town in New South Wales where her grandmother lived.
-She was born in Sydney and lives in Melbourne, with her parents Jeremy Rice, a director, and Kate Rice, a writer, where she attended Princes Hill Secondary College graduating in 2018.
-She also lived in Perth for five years and in Munich, Germany, for one year before moving back to Melbourne.
+Rice was named after Angourie, New South Wales, where her grandmother lived.
+Her parents are Jeremy Rice, a director, and Kate Rice, a writer.
+She was born in Sydney and then lived in Perth for five years and in Munich, Germany, for one year before moving to Melbourne.
+She attended Princes Hill Secondary College graduating in 2018, but was unable to attend the University of Melbourne due to growing success as an actress.

+She lives in Collingwood, Melbourne and is often away filming, mainly in the US.

 Career

-Rice began her career in Perth, Western Australia with several short films and Australian television credits.
-In 2012, Rice gained industry attention at just eleven years old with her lead role in Zak Hilditch’s short Transmission, for which she won the Best Actress award at the St. Kilda Film Festival.
+Rice began her career in Perth, Western Australia, with several short films and Australian television credits.
+In 2012, Rice gained industry attention at just eleven years old with her lead role in Zak Hilditch's short Transmission, for which she won the Best Actress award at the St Kilda Short Film Festival.

 In 2013, Rice made her feature film acting debut with apocalyptic thriller film These Final Hours.
 She also appeared in the live action sequences at the beginning and end of the animated film Walking with Dinosaurs.
 In 2014, Rice appeared in the television series The Doctor Blake Mysteries, Worst Year of My Life Again, and appeared in Mako: Island of Secrets in 2015.

 In 2016, Rice had her break-out performance as Holly March in the action comedy The Nice Guys opposite Ryan Gosling and Russell Crowe.
 She also appeared in the science-fiction fantasy film Nowhere Boys: The Book of Shadows as Tegan, a supernatural villain.
 In 2017, she played Eliza Wishart in the Australian film adaptation of the novel Jasper Jones which garnered several AACTA nominations.
 She also played Jane in The Beguiled.

 Rice played Betty Brant in the 2017 film Spider-Man: Homecoming.
 She reprised the part, this time in a more significant role, in the 2019 sequel Spider-Man: Far From Home.
 She reprised the role again in the web series The Daily Bugle, and yet again in Spider-Man: No Way Home.